SanjayaSamudra/CPP-Learnings/README.md

 ## Contents

-- `learn.cpp`: The main C++ file with all my learnings and examples.
+- `learn.cpp`: The main C++ file with all my learnings with examples.
-- `README.md`: This file, providing an overview and instructions.
+- `README.md`: Providing an overview and instructions.
-- `Methods Of Executing C++.pdf`: This pdf provides the step-by-step guide to execute a C++ code.
+- `Methods Of Executing C++.pdf`: Provides the step-by-step guide to execute C++ code.

 ## Getting Started